lunes, 12 de noviembre de 2001

 ruso Vladimir Volegov)

-and imprison your dreams in my hand
+and hold your dreams imprisoned in my hand;

 to drag us into a blind desire.

-I consume my nights without peace
+I consume my nights in unrest,

-knowing that your love is so far away
+knowing your love is far away—

-because he takes refuge in small basements
+taking refuge in narrow basements

-where I whisper in solitude crying:
+where I whisper in solitude, weeping:

-"- Return to me and return my dreams."
+“Return to me and give me back my dreams.”

 domingo, 3 de junio de 2001

-El Rosal - The Rose Bush
+El Rosal - The Rosebush

 (Calle Numa Pompilio Llona, Guayaquil 1910)